Automate your SDLC at Gardening Days, our open source hackathon

 Listen to events, collect artifacts, and trigger pipelines from Jenkins or Travis CI.
 Triggers via git, cron, or a new image in a docker registry are also supported.

-Tie your releases to monitoring services Datadog, Prometheus, Stackdriver, or SignalFx, using their metrics for canary analysis.
+Tie your releases to monitoring services Datadog, Prometheus, Stackdriver, SignalFx, or New Relic using their metrics for canary analysis.

 CLI for Setup and Admin